 On January 1, 2018, the Corporation obtained a 75% interest in Ocean for a total equity investment of \$3.45 million.
-Western appoints two of five members of the board of directors, and as such has the ability to exercise significant influence over Ocean but not control and accordingly, the Corporation is using the equity method to account for this investment.
+Western appoints two of five members of the board of directors, and as such has the ability to exercise significant influence over Ocean but not control.
+Accordingly, the Corporation is using the equity method to account for this investment.

-Based on the continuing effects of the Pandemic and the significant decline in revenue being experienced by Ocean, impairment indicators for the Ocean's intangible and goodwill existed as at March 31, 2020.
+Based on the continuing effects of the Pandemic and the resulting decline in revenue experienced, impairment indicators for Ocean's intangible assets and goodwill existed in the first quarter of 2020.
 As a result, Ocean tested its intangible assets and goodwill for impairment at March 31, 2020.
 The value-in-use impairment test was based on Ocean's internal forecasts and represents management's best estimates at a specific point in time, and as a result it is subject to measurement uncertainty.
-This impairment test resulted in a \$4,775,521 impairment loss being recorded by Ocean for the period ended March 31, 2020.
-The impairment loss was primarily a result of the loss of a significant revenue stream as a result of the pandemic, and significant uncertainty on when this revenue stream may return to a degree sufficient to contribute to positive cash flows.
-Western's share of this impairment loss is included in the equity loss recorded from Ocean during the quarter.
+This impairment test resulted in a \$4,775,521 impairment loss being recorded by Ocean as at March 31, 2020.
+The impairment loss was primarily a result of the loss of a significant revenue stream as a result of the Pandemic, and significant uncertainty on when this revenue stream may return to a degree sufficient to contribute to positive cash flows.
+Western's share of this impairment loss is included in the equity loss recorded from Ocean during the six-month period ended June 30, 2020.